SmartgridReady/SGrJava/doc/doc/README_blocktransfer.md

 ## Using within the Communicator
 The blocktransfer feature is completely transparent to the commhandler client.
 The client calls 'getVal()', 'getValByGDPType()' etc. as before.
 The caching mechanism operates in the background.
-If you enable the DEBUG logs for the CommHandler4Modbus you can watch the cache being involved:
+If you enable the DEBUG logs for the CommHandler you can watch the cache being involved:
 ```
 // Call Garo-Wallbox
 fVal1 = devGaroWallbox.getValByGDPType("CurrentAC", "CurrentACL1").getFloat32();